micha1805/cloudinaryNodejsTuto/README.md

 npm run dev
 ```

-It will launch the app with the environment variables and nodemon, check in `package.json` the exact command that is actually run :
+It will launch the app with the environment variables and nodemon, check in `package.json` to see the exact command that is actually run :
 ```bash
 env-cmd -f ./config/dev.env nodemon src/index.js
 ```